jberet/jberet-user-guide/read_and_write_data_through_jdbc/README.md

 Additional properties for the JDBC connection

+##Batch Configuration Properties for `jdbcItemReader` Only
+In addition to the common batch properties listed above, `jdbcItemReader` may also be configured through the following batch properties:

 ###skipBeanValidation
 `boolean`

 Indicates whether the current batch reader will invoke Bean Validation API to validate the incoming data POJO.
 Optional property and defaults to false, i.e., the reader will validate data POJO bean where appropriate.

-##Batch Configuration Properties for `jdbcItemReader`
-In addition to the common batch properties listed above, `jdbcItemReader` may also be configured through the following batch properties:

 ###start
 `int`